 Agnes Questionmark Rome, Italy, b.
 1995

-Her recent performances include CHM13hTERT (2023), in a public train station at railway station at SpazioSERRA in Milan and TRANSGENESIS (2021), presented by The Orange Garden and Harlesden High Street in London.
-Her work was exhibited at the 60th Biennale Venice Biennale curated by Adriano Pedrosa; at the Centre d'Art Contemporain, Geneva; at the MAXXI Museum, Rome; the Malta Biennale, Valletta; and the 14th Gwangju Biennale.
+She received her BFA from Camberwell College of Arts, London.
+Her recent performances include CHM13hTERT (2023), staged in Milan’s central train station with SpazioSERRA, and TRANSGENESIS (2021), presented in London by The Orange Garden and Harlesden High Street.
+Questionmark’s work has been presented in major international venues, including the 60th Venice Biennale (2024), the Centre d’Art Contemporain Geneva, the MAXXI Museum in Rome, the Malta Biennale in Valletta, König Galerie in Berlin, and the 14th Gwangju Biennale.